Amandawe

-Amandawe (/əˈmændəwɛə/) also known as Amandawe Mission, or often informally abbreviated as A.M.A or A.M is a small township located at KwaZulu-Natal South Coast region of South Africa, the area is mostly populated with Black Africans.
+Amandawe (/əˈmændəwɛə/) also known as Amandawe Mission, or often informally abbreviated as A.M.A or A.M is a small township in the KwaZulu-Natal South Coast region of South Africa.
+The area is mostly populated with Black Africans.

 History

-Amandawe was a sugarcane farm before developing to a township.
-An ethnobotanical survey was conducted in the area by Ben-Erik van Wyk and showed that the use of medicinal plants has remained popular for historical and ancestral reasons thus the town is named for Ancestry.On 19 May 2018, about 1500 people blocked the P188 road with rocks, trees, and burning tires due to the abandonment of the township by Umdoni Local Municipality.
+Amandawe was a sugarcane farm before developing into a township.
+An ethnobotanical survey conducted in the area by Ben-Erik van Wyk showed that the use of medicinal plants had remained popular for historical and ancestral reasons thus the town was named for Ancestry.
+On 19 May 2018, about 1,500 people blocked the P188 road with rocks, trees, and burning tires to protest what they called the abandonment of the township by Umdoni Local Municipality.
+The township was previously governed by the defunct local municipality, namely Vulamehlo Local Municipality.
+The Cele Traditional Council also controlled it but is now mostly controlled by white people due to modernisation.

 Etymology

-Amandawe is a Zulu word relating to the ancestors, because of the community's belief to ancestors.
+Amandawe is a Zulu word relating to the ancestors, because of the community's belief in ancestors.

 Demography

 The population of Amandawe, as recorded in the 2011 census, was 11,343 people living in 2,469 households.